neondatabase/website/content/docs/introduction/billing.md

 The following sections provide a detailed explanation of each metric and the billing rates.
 Billing in Neon is account-based.

 <Admonition type="note">
-_Compute time_ os typically The largest contributor to cost. _Written data_ together with _Data transfer_ usually account for only about 5% of your monthly bill.
+_Compute time_ is typically The largest contributor to cost. _Written data_ together with _Data transfer_ usually account for only about 5% of your monthly bill.

 The **Project storage**, **Written data**, and **Data transfer** metrics are calculated in gibibytes (GiB), otherwise known as binary gigabytes.
 One gibibyte equals 2<sup>30</sup> or 1,073,741,824 bytes.
 </Admonition>